UDOT | Navajo Nation_Logo

 SR-262

-US-191 to Montezuma Creek: Paving activity complete through this 22-mile route.
-Centerline rumblestrips to be installed in early July.
-Traffic control will be required at up to rolling 1-mile flagging and pilot car operations to maintain safety for crews.
-Fiber optic install continues heading toward Montezuma Creek.
+US-191 to Montezuma Creek: Paving activity complete.
+Varied work requiring short-distance traffic control will be required to maintain safety for crews as they work on bridges.
 Motorists should expect up to 5 min. delays at each flagging location.

 SR-162

-Montezuma Creek to Aneth: A full reconstruct of the road surface continues with paving completed through the first 5 miles from Montezuma Creek.
-Be cautious while traveling as the entire depth of asphalt has been removed in sections.
+Montezuma Creek to Aneth: Heavy paving work in Montezuma Creek, along with full reconstruct of the road surface continues between Montezuma Creek and Aneth.
+Be cautious while traveling as the entire depth of asphalt has been removed in one-mile sections.
 Bumps in the road transitioning from asphalt to dirt.
 Be prepared to hold for a flagging and pilot-car operation.
-Please plan on up to 10 minutes delays.
+Please plan on up to another 15 minutes delays during peak periods.

 SR-162 | McElmo Creek Bridge